somboon29/python_MT5_txtUI/README.md

 - git commit -am "message" stages and commits all modified and deleted files (but not new untracked files).
 - git push uploads your commit to GitHub.

-"git add . && git commit -am "Update files and code" && git push"
+"git add . && git commit -am "Update files,Code and MD File" && git push"